EMG-MU/WAPPAC_comp_pub/README.md

 Welcome to the official repository for the **WavePiston Passive Control (WAPPAC) Competition** developed by the **Centre for Ocean Energy Research (COER)** at Maynooth University.

-The repository contains the **template files** and **model data** required for developing and testing control strategies for the WAPPAC benchmark problem.

 ## Documentation
 Full competition rules, controller submission guidelines, and evaluation procedures are detailed on the official documentation site: